cis198-2016s/slides/01/content.md

 ```
 error: `x` does not live long enough
 note: reference must be valid for the block suffix following statement 0 at 1:16
-...but borrowed value is only valid for hte block suffix following statement 0 at 4:18
+...but borrowed value is only valid for the block suffix following statement 0 at 4:18
 ```
 - This eliminates a _huge_ number of memory safety bugs _at compile time_